uwdb/website/index.markdown

 <script async defer id="github-bjs" src="https://buttons.github.io/buttons.js"></script>

 <p class="lead">
 The University of Washington's database group aims at broadening the focus of database and data management techniques beyond their traditional scope.
-We do both theoretical and systems work in areas such as multimodal database management systems, generative AI and data management, cardinality estimation and query optimization, scalable and interactive data visualization, and much more.
+We do both theoretical and systems work in areas such as multimodal database management systems, generative AI and data management, complexity of query evaluation and optimization, scalable and interactive data visualization, and much more.
 </p>

 <p class="lead">